AhmedHeikall/Devsearch-Python-Django/README.md

 # DevSearch

-Sourcode and Resources for Django 2021 Course
+developers search mix between (GitHub & LinkedIn) using a python-Django framework

 See the project here: https://youtu.be/ZLmNfrJV820